flix-/keeto-doc/source/ldap_data_model.rst

 Direct Access Profile
 ^^^^^^^^^^^^^^^^^^^^^

-A direct access profile specifies references to either direct or groups of key providers that shall be able to login with it's own account.
+A direct access profile specifies references to key providers either directly or through groups that shall be able to login with it's own account.
 Each key provider's UID is checked against the UID of the user about to login.
 If they match the X.509 certificates of the key provider will be taken into account.
 Optionally keystore options can be specified that are used for all key providers.
 A direct access profile can be enabled/disabled. ::